Vitamins for a good night's sleep

 Occurrence in food: Animal products, especially egg yolk, fish, liver, dairy products

 Attention!
-Since vitamin B12 must be ingested entirely through food and is mainly found in animal foods, you should have a sufficient or additional intake, e.g. via dietary supplements.
+Since vitamin B12 has to be absorbed entirely through food and is mainly found in animal foods, you should have sufficient or.
+Pay attention to additional intake, for example through dietary supplements.

 Vitamin C

-Effect: Vitamin C is particularly well-known for its antioxidant effect and positive influence on the development of cell tissue, bones and teeth.
-It supports the healthy function of the immune system and helps to protect the body's cells from harmful substances.
-What is less well known, however, is that vitamin C promotes the body's own production of the "happiness hormone" serotonin, which plays an important role in our sleep.
-On the one hand, serotonin has a calming effect on the organism and is significantly involved in the production of our sleep hormone melatonin, which in turn regulates our sleep-wake cycle and is crucial for restful sleep.
-Vitamin C has a direct effect on our sheep behavior, protects the organism inside from damage or stress and calms the nervous system, which ultimately creates optimal conditions for a healthy and restful sleep.
+Effect: Vitamin C is particularly known for its antioxidant effect and the positive influence on the development of cell tissue, bones and teeth.
+It supports the healthy function of the immune system and helps protect the body's cells from harmful substances.
+What is less known, however, is that vitamin C promotes the body's production of the “happiness hormone” serotonin, which plays an important role in our sleep.
+On the one hand, serotonin has a calming effect on the organism and is significantly involved in the production of our sleep hormone melatonin, which in turn regulates our sleep-wake rhythm and is crucial for a restful sleep.
+Vitamin C has a direct effect on our sheep behavior, protects the organism inside from damage or stress and calms the nervous system, which ultimately creates optimal conditions for healthy and restful sleep.

 Vitamin D

-Effect: The substance, also known as the "sun vitamin", is a special vitamin because it acts like a hormone in our body and can also be produced under the influence of sunlight.
-Vitamin D is involved in various important body processes and makes a decisive contribution to energy metabolism, bone structure, the immune system and many other processes.
-Numerous studies show that a lack of the vitamin can reduce the quality of sleep and lead to tiredness, while an adequate supply of vitamin D improves sleep quality and quantity.
-In addition to being important for the mechanisms mentioned, vitamin D is also involved in the synthesis of serotonin and ultimately not only has a calming effect, but also has a targeted effect on the sleep-wake cycle.
+Effect: The substance, also known as the “sun vitamin”, is a special vitamin because it acts like a hormone in our body and can also be produced itself under the influence of sunlight.
+Vitamin D is involved in various important body processes and, among other things, makes a decisive contribution to energy metabolism, bone structure, immune defense and many other processes.
+Numerous studies show that a deficiency of the vitamin can reduce the quality of sleep and lead to fatigue, while an adequate supply of vitamin D improves the quality and quantity of sleep.
+In addition to its importance for the mechanisms mentioned, vitamin D is also involved in the synthesis of serotonin and ultimately not only has a calming effect, but also a targeted effect on the sleep-wake rhythm.

-Vitamins are crucial for healthy bodily function and contribute significantly to our health and well-being.
-Under "normal" everyday conditions and with the help of a balanced diet, we can usually provide the body with all the important nutrients in sufficient quantities.
-However, if we neglect our daily diet and come under physical or mental stress, it is not always easy to ensure an adequate supply of vitamins.
-It is precisely then that an additional intake of dietary supplements can help to stay healthy and fit.
-And our sleep also benefits from an adequate supply of vitamins, so that we can regenerate optimally at night and start a new day relaxed and healthy.
+Vitamins are crucial for healthy body function and contribute significantly to our health and well-being.
+Under “normal” everyday conditions and with the help of a balanced diet, we can usually provide the body with all the important nutrients in sufficient quantities.
+However, if we neglect our daily diet and come under physical or psychological stress, it is not always easy to ensure an adequate supply of vitamins.
+This is precisely when additional intake through nutritional supplements can help you stay healthy and productive.
+And our sleep also benefits from a sufficient supply of vitamins, so that we can regenerate optimally at night and start a new day feeling refreshed and healthy.

 5. Conclusion

-Vitamins are vital substances that play a key role in countless body processes and are essential for the healthy functioning of body and mind.
+• Vitamins are vital substances that are significantly involved in countless body processes and are essential for the healthy functioning of the body and mind.

-Vitamin deficiency is detrimental to health and well-being and affects not only daily performance but also sleep.
+• Vitamin deficiency is harmful to health and well-being and, in addition to daily performance, also affects sleep.

-A sufficient supply of vitamins can usually be ensured through a balanced diet and effectively supported with the help of dietary supplements.
+• A sufficient vitamin supply can usually be ensured through a balanced diet and effectively supported with the help of dietary supplements.

 Greetings and see you soon!